CITRINE KENNELS at Big Meadow Farm

 Hand-held/mobile phone 925-518-5393

 The e-mail address is Lynn@citrine.net or firstname.lastname@example.org

 Click here to E-Mail Lynn T-R at Citrine!

 BIG MEADOW FARM

-[A word from the dogs: “Living at Big Meadow has enriched our lives made us dogs very happy!
+What do the dogs think?
+If they could talk, they'd most likely say, "Living at Big Meadow has enriched our lives made us dogs very happy!
 There’s room to romp and play.
 It is great fun to eat apples and pears in the orchard and to chase the chickens and ducks when the people aren’t watching!
 Plus, rolling in cow poop makes a grand perfume!
-The neighbors don’t care if you bark either … life is good!!”]
+The neighbors don’t care if you bark either … life is good!!”

 After WWII, Roy & Sybil Wallace developed the entire locale into a Springer Spaniel training kennel and duck hunters’ hideaway spot.
 Incidentally, Roy Wallace was brother to Clifford Wallace, top field trial handler of Springers in the 1940’s and 1950’s.